Norwegian Cruise Line

 Review of Norwegian Joy

-History - construction & ownership
+History - construction and ownership

-The Joy ship was ordered in 2014.
-The construction (under the name Norwegian Bliss) began on September 16, 2015.
-On October 12, 2015 it was announced that Bliss will be renamed and designed specifically for Chinese cruising market.
+The NCL Joy ship was ordered in 2014.
+The construction (under the name "Norwegian Bliss") began on September 16, 2015.
+On October 12, 2015, it was announced that Bliss would be renamed and designed specifically for the Chinese market.
 On February 29, 2016 (leap year) the new name "Norwegian Joy" was officially announced.
-The name translates into Chinese as “Xi Yue Hao”.
+The name translates into "Xi Yue Hao" (Chinese glyphs 喜悦号).

-The Breakaway Plus-class ship Joy will feature food and onboard experiences catering for the preferences of Chinese holidaymakers.

-Norwegian Cruise Line (NCL) also will feature a different name in China - Nuò Wéi Zhēn, meaning "Promising, Exclusive and Authentic".
+The Breakaway Plus-class NCL ship Joy featured food and onboard experiences catering for the preferences of Chinese holidaymakers.
+NCL also had a different name in China - "Nuo Wei Zhen", meaning "Promising, Exclusive and Authentic".
 The translation of "Bliss" into Chinese doesn't have positive connotations, hence the name change.

-Dining options - Food & Drinks
+Shipboard dining options - Food and Drinks

-Norwegian Cruise Line provides passengers the freedom to savor gourmet dishes, various tastes and the flexibility to choose the number of courses to enjoy during the meal.
-On Norwegian Joy guests can choose between 11 complimentary dining options.
-They can also experience new flavors at signature specialty restaurants, such as Le Bistro, La Cucina, Cagney’s Steakhouse and Bayamo by James Beard Award winning chef Jose Garces.
+Norwegian Cruise Line provides passengers with the freedom to savor gourmet dishes, various tastes and the flexibility to choose the number of courses to enjoy during the meal.
+On Norwegian Joy, guests can choose between 11 complimentary dining options.
+They can also experience new flavors at signature specialty restaurants, such as Le Bistro, La Cucina, Cagney’s Steakhouse and Bayamo by James Beard Award-winning chef Jose Garces.

 Follows the complete list of Norwegian Joy restaurants and food bars.